 In February 1995, Sergeant Major Hidalgo reported to Marine Detachment Fort Knox, KY, as a primary military occupational specialty instructor.
 During this tour, he served as a tank commander, section leader, tank leader, and special projects staff noncommissioned officer.

 Upon redeployment, Sergeant Major Hidalgo was promoted and assigned as First Sergeant, Support Company, Combat Service Support Battalion-10, 1st FSSG.
-In February 2004 He again deployed in support of Operation IRAQI FREEDOM (OIF)2.
-In September 2004 upon redeployment he served as Sergeant Major, Combat Service Support Battalion-10.
+In February 2004 he again deployed in support of Operation IRAQI FREEDOM (OIF)2.
+In September 2004 upon redeployment, he served as Sergeant Major, Combat Service Support Battalion-10.
 In July 2005, Sergeant Major Hidalgo reported to Company F, Second Recruit Training Battalion, MCRD San Diego.
 During this tour, Sergeant Major Hidalgo was promoted to the rank of Sergeant Major.

-Sergeant Major Hidalgo earned his Associates Degree in General Studies from Central Texas College.
-He subsequently earned a Bachelor of Science degree in Criminal Justice (Summa cum laude) from Park University.
+Sergeant Major Hidalgo earned his Associate’s Degree in General Studies from Central Texas College.
+He subsequently earned a Bachelor of Science Degree in Criminal Justice (Summa cum laude) from Park University.
 He is a graduate of the National Defense University Keystone Executive Leadership Course.
 Sergeant Major Hidalgo also holds a First-Degree Black Belt from the Marine Corps Martial Arts Program.